Healthy Homes Assessment Jervoistown

 Insulation Jervoistown

-The insulation of the ceiling and underfloor is mandatory in all rental houses since July 1, 2019.
-All landlords and property managers must make sure the insulation meets standards that are in line with the latest standard.
-In some cases, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental houses since 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with current quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space may require to be added or replaced.

-A properly insulated home can reduce condensation, and decrease the risk of mould and dampness, and it will make much easier to allow the house to keep the heat.
+A properly insulated home can help control condensation and lower the chance of mould and dampness as well as making much easier to allow the household to retain heat.

-The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the more efficient the insulation.

 Jervoistown Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about what’s inside the building It’s about having to make sure there is somewhere to allow surface, rain or ground water and prevent it from getting into the building.
-When it is damp and moisture, it’s often the concerns you don’t notice that can become a big problem, causing damage to your investment as well as affecting the tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about the inside It’s about having to ensure there is somewhere for surface, rain and ground water to go, and prevent it from getting into the building.
+When it concerns damp and moisture it’s typically the things you don’t notice that could become a major issue, causing the property to suffer and harming your tenant’s health.

-Rental properties need to be equipped with effective drainage to remove storm water, surface water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and it can’t linger underneath the structures is an crucial aspect of keeping your property dry.
+Rental properties must be equipped with efficient drainage for the removal of storm water, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure that the water is able to go, and it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent the ingress of moisture, if your rental is enclosed between your flooring and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

-The ground-moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture present in the ground from getting into the structure.
-It also helps prevent any damage to your underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from getting into the property.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection